2018 IS VERY CLOSE TO BE A VINTAGE OF THE CENTURY BUT ISN'T AS CONSISTENT EVERYWHERE IN BORDEAUX AS VINTAGES 2010 AND 2016 ARE.

 Almost one month's harvest at both properties and Cabernet Franc was harvested both places at the same time as Cabernet Sauvignon, which is quite rare.

-Les Carmes Haut Brion continues its progress and 2018 here is just so, so sublime wine!
+Les Carmes Haut Brion continues its progress up to the heaven and 2018 here is just so, so ridiculously sublime!
 Combines perfectly power and elegance, added riveting richness, complexity and length.
 Grilled bacon and cigar box.
 More Cabernet Sauvignon in the blend (34%), normally there's 20%.
 Less Merlot, 29% (normally 41%), but Cabernet Franc is about the same, 37% versus 39%.
 13.75% alcohol, 75% new oak, 16% wooden vats and 9% terracota amphoras, 50% whole bunches used in vinification.
 Imho, the best vintage Guillaume Pouthier has ever produced at LCHB!

 Le C Les Carmes Haut Brion 2018 displayed very seductive approach, blackberries and blueberries in large quantities, fine structure and velvety structure.
 Immediate attraction here.

 Haut Bailly was struck by mildew and hail in growing season and since the vineyard is organicly farmed, the yield per ha did decrease significantly and landed at app.
 21 hl.
-2018 Grand Vin (55% C.Sauvignon, 35% Merlot, 5% of hhv C.Franc and Petit Verdot) was powerful and concentrated with strong backbone, mineral with obvious graphite flavour, fabulous structure, complexity and length.
+2018 Grand Vin (55% C.Sauvignon, 35% Merlot, 5% of both C.Franc and Petit Verdot) was powerful and concentrated with strong backbone, mineral with obvious graphite flavour, fabulous structure, complexity and length.
 Exceptional stuff.
+We also tasted the utterly excellent 2016, an extremely pure and precise wine, mineral and with great acidity, structure and length.
+97-98p.

 Smith Haut Lafitte followed the trend in 2018 - copious blueberry fruit, great intensity on the palate, all in silk, sophisticated touch and great complexity with long meaty finish.
 Impressive.